-Phase I of the competition challenged teams to develop innovative concepts for public or private spaces throughout the District.
-The Nitsch Team submitted an award-winning design for a residential section of Kennedy Street NW (between 13th Street NW and Georgia Avenue NW), integrating porous pavements, bioretention bump-outs and planters, subsurface storage, pedestrian boardwalks, and an engaging proposal for environmental art.
-The Nitsch Team was invited as one of two teams to enter the Phase II competition, which required preparing a 15% streetscape design for a more commercial section of Kennedy Street NW (between 1st Street NW & 2nd Street NW).
-We emerged from Phase II as the winning streetscape design, and are now working with DC Water to complete the design and construction of the green infrastructure solutions.
+For the first phase of the competition, in which we were a finalist, Nitsch submitted an award-winning design integrating porous pavements, bioretention bump-outs and planters, subsurface storage, pedestrian boardwalks, and an engaging proposal for environmental art.
+We were then invited to enter the Phase II competition, which required preparing a 15% streetscape design for a more commercial section of Kennedy Street.
+We emerged from Phase II as the winning streetscape design and worked with DC Water to complete the design, permitting, and construction of the Kennedy Street Green Infrastructure Challenge Streetscape Project.

 Nitsch provided environmental, social, and economic benefits to Kennedy Street by incorporating increased landscaping into the streetscape that collects and infiltrates stormwater.
 The project includes 33 inter-connected green infrastructure Best Management Practices (BMPs), including bioretention curb extensions, landscape infiltration gaps, permeable pavers, and dry wells.
 We also incorporated a number of Complete Streets strategies into Kennedy Street, including roadway sharrows and stormwater curb extensions that serve as traffic calming measures.
 Seat walls with engraved art, new street furniture, and 35 additional street trees provide enhanced shading and improve the pedestrian experience.
 We guided the project through the complex permitting required by the District Department of Transportation (DDOT), the District Department of the Environment (DDOE), and various other permitting authorities, and led a thorough public education and outreach effort.